veronica320/Recursive-NPs/README.md

 ```
 @inproceedings{lyu-etal-2022-my,
-      title={Is "my favorite new movie" my favorite movie?
+      title={Is "My Favorite New Movie" My Favorite Movie?
 Probing the Understanding of Recursive Noun Phrases},
       author={Qing Lyu and Hua Zheng and Daoxin Li and Li Zhang and Marianna Apidianaki and Chris Callison-Burch},
 	  booktitle = "Proceedings of the 2022 Conference of the North {A}merican Chapter of the Association for Computational Linguistics: Human Language Technologies (Long and Short Papers)",
       month = jul,